-I am so excited to finally share our nursery with you guys!!
+I am so excited to finally share Roy’s nursery with you guys with his fun accent wall!
 It has been a labor of love, and I absolutely adore how it came together.

 When we first started planning the nursery, we knew we didn’t want anything themed or super “boy”.
 My husband and I happeaned to be out shopping at Anthropologie before we even knew if we were having a boy or a girl, and I fell in love with a rug that I knew would be perfect for the nursery.